qkzk/fm/development.md

 - [x] FIX: single tab, Alt+p (preview) should open the preview instead of a second tab
 - [x] FIX: sort shouldn't be reset when directory view is reset
 - [x] FIX: sort, <CR> should reset but change focus
+- [x] FIX: sorting should always display the selected file
+- [ ] BUG: after rename selection is lost
 - [ ] refactor disk_space without using internal_settings.disks.collect.
 Make this attr private.
 - [ ] BUG: Camera folder crash.
 Can't reproduce
 - [ ] opening a video and focus is sticked to second pane : can't reproduce